ericevenchick/core-builder/README.md

   * Hostname
   * Users / sudoers
   * Network
+* Support for batch installing deb packages
-* Support for building packages from source
+* Support for building releases (tarballs, images, etc...)
+* Support for booting in QEMU

 ## About